Ernxst/icon-prerender/README.md

   - Completely custom resolution would then be achieved by simply using `include` and `exclude` in tandem with this new plugin option

+- [ ] Add more component tests, especially with larger files

 Have any other ideas?
 Make a suggestion in the [Discussions](https://github.com/Ernxst/icon-prerender/discussions) tab.

 ## Contributing